phptuts/basketballapp/README.md

 - If the game is isLive display something like live
 - If the game is isLive or over display the score next to the team names.
 - If both are not set show the game time

+## Challenge 40

+Create an two endpoints on the node.
+Try to re use the update function to do this.
+You will have to refactor it a little bit.
+This includes and rearranging the parameters of the function.

+### Starting the game

+PUT /game/:id/start

+- requires authenication
+- requires that the user created the game
+- set isLive to true and isOver to false

+### Ends the game

+PUT /game/:id/end

+- requires authenication
+- requires that the user created the game
+- set isLive to true and isOver to false

+## Challenge 41

+On the update score page if the game has not started only show a button that says start game.
+Once the user clicks on the button call the start game endpoint and show the update score form.

+It game has started show a button to end the game that will call the end game endpoint.

+In this challenge I was able to consolidate everything into one function for all the requests.
+If you are feeling brave you can do that as a bonus.